 Confident people understand that it’s not possible to achieve their dreams without the help of others.
 They are constantly seeking feedback in order to learn how to improve.

-Arrogant people think they can do it all on their own and rarely ask for help.
-They see little point in asking for feedback since they don’t make mistakes in the first place.
+Arrogant people think they can do it alone and rarely ask for help.
+They see little point in asking for feedback since they don’t make mistakes.